markmap-universe/hexo-markmap/README.md

       - The new `CDN` setting supports `fastly`, `jsdelivr`, `unpkg`, and a `custom` option;
       - If you choose `custom`, the `customCDN` value will be used as the CDN prefix.

    - Additionally, the previous `depth` parameter for setting fold levels has been removed.
-Instead, you can use the `initialExpandLevel` option in Frontmatter.
+Instead, you can use the `initialExpandLevel` option in frontmatter.

 3. Finally, regenerate your blog.